OpenAPI-Qraft/openapi-qraft/packages/react-client/README.md

 ```

 This setup provides you with a powerful, type-safe way to interact with your backend APIs using React Query.
-The `createAPIClient` function generates a client (`qraft`) that allows you to make API calls with type-checked
+The `createAPIClient` function generates a client that allows you to make API calls with type-checked
 parameters, ensuring that your application remains robust and error-free.

 ### 3. Provide Request Client